cscudds/exercise/README.md

 Create a solution that **will allow** the work to be handed off to another process (not thread) as we don't want to be keeping resources tied up on the web server, but for this exercise keep it running within the same process.

+### Bonus/Optional - AngularJS Client

+Build a client that will use the Abandoned Basket and Order Details REST end points.
+For more details see the README.md in `src/main/client`

 ## Questions?